thecactus1/EWU-CSCD379-2021-Spring/README.md

 ## Extra Credit

+This is a dummy change just to have something to compare against

 - Have the Web Tests run against the deployed website after the deployment completes.
 - Configure the API site URL address into the Web Project during the deployment using a GitHub Action variable.
 - Configure code coverage and generate a report (see https://github.com/dotnet/docs/blob/main/docs/core/testing/unit-testing-code-coverage.md) ✔❌